CMSLabIITK/SQS_generation/README.md

 ## Step 1:
 Create the smallest unit cell and name it as `rndstr.in` .
-Its format should be of the following form
+Its format is explained below:

-First we need to specify the shape of the cell which can be done by:
+First we need to specify the shape of the cell, this can be done by:
 ```
 [a] [b] [c] [alpha] [beta] [gamma]
 ```
-Here a,b,c are length, breadth and height of cell while the alpha,beta and gamma defines the angles between them.
+Here a,b,c are length, breadth and height of cell while the alpha, beta and gamma defines the angles between them.
-Another way we can define cell shape by using unit cell vectors as
+Another way we can define cell shape is by using unit cell vectors as
 ```
 [ax] [ay] [az]
 [bx] [by] [bz]